Grader-ISAGe/ISAGEearabic/ISAGe-Arabic/README.md

 =====
 2.a.
 The Moodle Plugin  V1 (ISAGEearabic)

-This is our Moodle Plugin using  Moodle question type template  and adapted to grade Arabic short answers scoring using NLP computation and supervised learning.
+This is our new Moodle Plugin using  Moodle question type template.
+We extend  the Moodle question engine to a ISAGEarabic to grade Arabic short answers scoring using NLP computation and supervised learning.

 * Please see here for more information about : Moodle-Short Answer Question Type : https://docs.moodle.org/37/en/Short-Answer_question_type

 =========================

 2.b.
 Grader code on Distant server /

 - The grader function is deployed on a distant server (Pythonanywhere).